 If these troubleshooting tips don't work, your DualShock 4 wireless controller may be damaged.

-If you suspect this is the case, visit the nearest uBreakiFix by Asurion store to consult with one of our tech experts.
+If you suspect this is the case, stop by one of the nearest uBreakiFix® by Asurion and Asurion Tech Repair & Solutions™ stores to consult with one of our tech experts.
 We'll get you back up and running as soon as the same day.